jmotp/lince/README.md

 - 4 Analog Inputs which can be calibrated for up to 24V.
 - 4 Analog Outputs via PWM
 - 2 Independent CAN Interfaces (DB9 and screw terminals)
-- 1 USB-C Connector for flashing, powering and communication
+- 1 USB-C Connector for flashing, powering, and communication
 - 1 10/100 RJ45 Ethernet Connector
 - 1 RS-485 interface via screw terminals
 - 1 SPI interface for up to 3 devices